 If your Nanny or Babysitter is to use their own vehicle a Motor Vehicle Allowance should be offered to cover Fuel, Depreciation and Insurance on their Vehicle.
 In addition if you provide your Nanny or Babysitter with a dedicated vehicle for his/her use then you pay be able to negotiate salary sacrifice with your Nanny or Babysitter.
 We can give you some examples or you can seek advice from your accountant.

-Most, if not all of our Nannies are Registered Carers with Centrelink, which means you may be eligible for a Rebate/Benefit on a portion of your Nanny’s annual Salary.
+If you are eligible for the Child Care Benefit (not rebate) you may request your Nanny become a Registered Carer with Centrelink.
+This means you may be eligible for a very small rebate on a portion of your Nanny’s annual Salary.
 This is means tested we can provide you with further information or you can contact Centrelink for more information at www.centrelink.gov.au.

 Need for More Information?